spotweb/spotweb/docs/pipelined-comments-follow-up.md

 `Services_Retriever_Base`; request-driven reads and posting remain out of scope for this iteration.

+Current limitation: comments use bulk ARTICLE recovery; spots use the shared recovery layer one full spot at a time from the legacy spots flow; reports do not have a full ARTICLE body path in scheduled retrieval.

 ## 1. Failure hardening: retry only unresolved articles

 The shared recovery layer must reconnect and repeat only unresolved `ARTICLE`